 Who says being on a budget can’t be fun?
 With its 1.45-gallon fuel tank you can venture far and economically too.

-New aggressive bodywork, a new LED headlight and cowl, and a new low-mount muffler keep the 2017 Grom looking cooler than ever.
+Aggressive bodywork, LED headlight and cowl, and a new low-mount muffler keep the 2018 Grom looking cooler than ever.